LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 An :dfn:`operator` is a special symbol that, combined with one or more operands, performs an operation using those operands and, generally, produces a value.

-Lasso supports the standard arithmetic operators and logical operators as well as numerous other useful operations.
+Lasso supports the standard arithmetical operators and logical operators as well as numerous other useful operations.
 Operators can be :dfn:`unary`, taking only one operand, :dfn:`binary` requiring two operands, or :dfn:`ternary`, in the case of the conditional operator, requiring up to three operands.